CERTIFICATION

 Aim

 Our Pre-University Humanities programme offers learners the opportunity to acquire a QQI level 5 award in General Studies 5M3114, focusing on a broad-based study of Liberal Arts.
 The course provides a programme of learning as an access course to higher education, equipping students with the academic skills necessary to succeed in their first year at university.
-Through the study of elective modules such as Psychology, Classical Studies, English Literature, Philosophy, and Folklore & Ethnology, students will develop a well-rounded understanding of the humanities and social sciences.
+Through the study of elective modules such as Psychology, Classical Studies, English Literature, Philosophy, Social Studies and Folklore & Ethnology, students will develop a well-rounded understanding of the humanities and social sciences.

 Our programme is suited to those who wish to progress to degree level courses in Arts, Humanities, and Social Sciences.
 We also welcome mature students with work/life experience who are seeking to broaden their learning and/or academic horizons.
 Students benefit from small class sizes, one-to-one academic assistance, a wide range of elective modules and field trips throughout the academic year.